 - Digital request for enrolment at the Erasmus University Rotterdam via Osiris and/or Studielink.
 The full enrolment must be completed by the student by 31 August. - The certificate for the prior education required by law or documentary evidence that deficiencies have been eliminated (e.g. via the entrance examination); - Participation in the choice of study programme check via the completion of the online questionnaire is mandatory for all students enrolling unless the study programme is selective; - In addition, a study programme may also offer enrollers an additional (mandatory) choice of study programme activity.
-If the enroller has made an initial enrolment for Higher Education after 1 May prior to the academic year, the study programme may also decide to make a mandatory choice of study programme activity conditional for admission or may not accept the enrolment at all; - In the case of an initial enrolment for a bachelor programme with an intake restriction due to limited educational capacity: proof of placement issued via Studielink; - Uploading of a passport photograph for the (digital) student card; - Payment of tuition fees or confirmation via Studielink and DigiD of the collection authorisation is received no later than 31 August of the relevant academic year.
+If the enroller has made an initial enrolment for Higher Education after 1 May prior to the academic year, the study programme may also decide to make a mandatory choice of study programme activity conditional for admission or may not accept the enrolment at all; - In the case of an initial enrolment for a bachelor programme with an intake restriction due to limited educational capacity: proof of placement issued via Studielink; - Payment of tuition fees or confirmation via Studielink of the collection authorisation is received no later than 31 August of the relevant academic year.
 If intake applies in a different month, the tuition fees must be received no later than the final day of the month preceding that of the enrolment.